zmarin/1ClickSync/1clicksync.md

 - [Appendices](#appendices)

 ## Introduction
-This document provides an updated and improved overview of ZTsync, a web application designed to synchronize tasks and project data between Zoho Projects and Todoist.
+This document provides an updated and improved overview of 1ClickSync, a web application designed to synchronize tasks and project data between Zoho Projects and Todoist.
 The improvements include:

 - Simplification of the application architecture by working without Flask blueprints.
 - Integration of the onboarding process into the dashboard, where each step unlocks the next feature.